mhoye/moderntools/README.md

 *   [LatexDiff](https://github.com/ftilmann/latexdiff/): Like it says on the tin, Diff for Latex.
 *   [dyff](https://github.com/homeport/dyff): diff for yaml.
+*   [axe-core](npmjs.com/package/axe-core), part of the NPM ecosystem, including the axe-cli command line tool for automatically testing the accessibility of web pages and HTML interfaces.

 ## Revisiting The Classics